GoogleCloudPlatform/nodejs-docs-samples/CONTRIBUTING.md

 ### Running the tests for a Pull Request

-When a Pull Request is opened, reopened, or has new commits pushed the tests will be run.
+When a Pull Request is opened, reopened, or has new commits pushed the sample tests (unit, integration, end-to-end) will be run.

 If the tests for a sample change do not run, they can be triggered by adding the `actions:force-run` label.